 - Length of pantyhose for muzzle

-- Kurgo Pet First Aid Guide or Filed Guide to Dog First Aid (just in case our mind goes blank!)
+- Kurgo Pet First Aid Guide or Field Guide to Dog First Aid (just in case our mind goes blank!)